JonathanMelo04/Monet-rio/README.md

 # Monetary
-In this app convert dollar, euro and pound to real
+In this application made with the use of retrofit, it will be possible to convert of fiat money and cryptocurrencies.